Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 Communication with soldiers is done via tradional horns and flags.
 Emphasis on the symbolic and morale values.

-Strech goal - Parallel or decisively pre-seeding Low-Level-Autonomous Mech combat at strategic locations/choke points.
+Stretch goal - Parallel or decisively pre-seeding Low-Level-Autonomous Mech combat at strategic locations/choke points.
 If possible integration with Mech Arena: https://plarium.com/en/game/mech-arena/